Vysokopillia: History

-On March the area was occupied by Russia.
-According to a tweet by Visegrad24, Ukrainian military forces recaptured Vysokopillia on 4 September and hoisted the Ukrainian flag near Vysokopillia's hospital as part the 2022 Ukrainian southern counteroffensive.
+The settlement was occupied by Russian forces on 16 March 2022.
+The Armed Forces of Ukraine recaptured Vysokopillia on 4 September and hoisted the Ukrainian flag near Vysokopillia's hospital as part the 2022 Ukrainian southern counteroffensive.
+Due to the military fights the settlement was destroyed by ~80%.

+Until 26 January 2024, Vysokopillia was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Vysokopillia became a rural settlement.

+Demographics

+As of 2001, the settlement had a population of 4,699.
+The linguistic composition was:

 Economy

 Transportation

 Vysokopillia is on a paved road which connects Novovorontsovka and Beryslav, where it has access to Kherson.

 Vysokopillia railway station is on the railway line connecting Apostolove and Snihurivka (with further connection to Kherson and Mykolaiv).